mantyjaska/elixir_wordcounter/README.md

 ## Just a test to find out how to use Elixir

-Used word frequeny count as example application.
+Used word frequency count as example application.
 Probably not the best way of doing what was done here.
 This is just a small project for my personal betterment.

+In my local example used Kalevala as txt file from Gutenberg project, located in "util" directory.

 **TODO:**